patrickbrown-dev/pbdb/README.md

 bar$
 ```

+## Caveats

+You'll have a bad time if you put commas in your keys.

+You'll also have a bad time if your values have new line characters.

-_There's no authentication_, you have been warned.
+Finally, _there's no authentication_.
+You have been warned.

 ## Works Cited